Frequently asked questions

 Planning permission and an Environmental Permit for the facility were granted in 2013.

 Construction of the main buildings is now complete and we're busy installing and commissioning the technologies to be used on site.
-After commissioning phases, we expect it to be fully operational in spring 2017.
+After commissioning phases, we expect it to be fully operational in 2017.

 What are the benefits of the news facility?